jgwill/olca/README.md

 ```
 For a sample typed-state configuration, see
 `examples/typed_state/olca.yml`.
+The current demo graph simply echoes the conversation state and will be
+expanded as LangGraph support matures.

 ## Integrations and roadmap
 The project is migrating to LangGraph 0.4.x to support streaming via